 Questions About LDS Practices and Mormon Life

-Members of The Church of Jesus Christ of Latter-day Saints have a number of practices that might be unfamiliar to others.
-This page, part of my suite on "Frequently Asked Questions about Latter-day Saint Beliefs," seeks to answer some common questions about our practices and beliefs.
-(There are many related questions on other pages of this site.)
+Members of The Church of Jesus Christ of Latter-day Saints have some practices that might be unfamiliar to others.
+This page, part of my "LDSFAQ section," seeks to answer common questions about our practices and beliefs.
 This work is solely the responsibility of Jeff Lindsay and has not been officially endorsed by the Church.
-While I strive to be accurate, my writings reflect my personal understanding and are subject to human error and bias.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.